Patriot Act: History

-The Patriot Act was enacted in direct response to the September 11 attacks on the World Trade Center in New York City and the Pentagon in Arlington, Virginia, as well as the 2001 anthrax attacks, with the stated goal of dramatically strengthening national security.
+The Patriot Act was enacted in direct response to the September 11 attacks on the United States, and the 2001 anthrax attacks, with the stated goal of dramatically strengthening national security.
 On October 23, 2001, U.S. Representative Jim Sensenbrenner (R-WI) introduced House bill H.R.
 3162, which incorporated provisions from a previously-sponsored House bill, and a Senate bill introduced earlier in the month.
 The next day, October 24, the Act passed the House by a vote of 357–66, with Democrats comprising the overwhelming majority of "no"-votes.
 The three Republicans voting "no" were Robert Ney of Ohio, Butch Otter of Idaho, and Ron Paul of Texas.
 On October 25, the Act passed the Senate with a vote of 98–1.
 Russ Feingold (D-WI) voted "no".
-On October 26, Bush signed the Patriot Act into law.
+On October 26, then US President George Bush signed the Patriot Act into law.

 Opponents of the law have criticized its provision for indefinite detention of immigrants; permission to law enforcement to search a home or business without the owner's or the occupant's consent or knowledge under certain circumstances; the expanded use of National Security Letters, which allows the Federal Bureau of Investigation (FBI) to search telephone, email, and financial records without a court order; and the expanded access of law enforcement agencies to business records, including library and financial records.
 Since its passage, several court challenges have been brought against the act, and federal courts have ruled that a number of provisions are unconstitutional.